BirdeeHub/tomlua/README.md

 It only has a decode function and that is it.

-Maybe it will get an encode function at some point.
+It will likely get an encode function at some point.

 Maybe it will also get a real README, and some proper build instructions (although, it is in a nix flake so you can flake.nix for now idk)